-In January 2017, the GASB issued Statement No. 84, Fiduciary Activities effective for fiscal years beginning after December 15, 2018.
-In May 2020, the GASB issued Statement No. 95 which changed the effective date for Statement No. 84 to fiscal years beginning after December 15, 2019.
-The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-See Change in Accounting Principle section for the impact to the System.
+In August 2018, the GASB issued Statement No. 90, Majority Equity Interests-an amendment of GASB Statements No. 14 and No. 61 for fiscal years beginning after December 15, 2018.
+In May 2020, the GASB issued Statement No. 95 which changed the effective date for Statement No. 90 to fiscal years beginning after December 15, 2019.
+The objectives of this Statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
+There are no applicable reporting requirements for the System related to this Statement.